varunneal/varunneal.github.io/content/essays/Blood from a Stone.md

 Isn't that story fun?
 After some terrible ingenuity, concentrated effort from several world-historic geniuses, careful bookkeeping, and some exhausting labwork, we can wrestle out a profound strangeness of reality—no local hidden variables.[^4] Truth falls out like blood from a stone.

 In contrast, psi tests are furiously imprecise.
 In the [[Two Peaks and the Telepathy Tapes|Telepathy Tapes]], mothers make symbols with their fingers, visibly push limbs, and murmur suspcious subvocalizations.
-There is so much room for interference.
-There is so much rigor that must be considered.
-Human minds are much harder to measure than quantum particles.
-There is much greater room for interference and loophole in minds than in quantum physics. %% Parapsychology researchers must be incredibly skeptical of their positive p-values. %%
+There is so much room for interference, rigor that hasn't been considered.
+Human minds are much harder to measure than quantum particles, and so there is much greater room for interference and loophole in minds than in quantum physics. %% Parapsychology researchers must be incredibly skeptical of their positive p-values. %%

-The lack of scientific evidence for psi phenomena is not yet reason to susepct it does not exist.
-I want to persuade that it, by its very nature, is hard to replicate.
+The lack of scientific evidence for psi phenomena is not yet reason to suspect it does not exist.
+I want to persuade you that it, by its very nature, is hard to replicate.
 If consciousness is much more than science curently claims, then it is also exotic in a many more ways that we expect.
 As such, when we attempt to study it we can expect pitfalls everywhere.
 Despite this, there have been several strong attempts in the literature:
 - The Sheep/Goat effect as documented by Gertrude Schmeidler: believers in ESP consistently perform significantly better on ESP tests than chance; disbelievers perform significantly worse—this effect is also called "Missing Psi".[^5]
 - Rupert Sheldrake has positively repeated experiments on scopaesthesia—the extrasensory ability to detect when being stared at—several times.[^6] This study has been replicated by various parapsychology proponents, and has failed to replicate many other times by skeptics.
 Such a dichotomy, amusingly, is an example of the sheep/goat effect.
 - [[Two Peaks and the Telepathy Tapes|The Telepathy Tapes]] must be studied with rigor.
 They deserve such an honor, but I believe the effort involved would be immense: